 DC Dual Enrollment Consortium Program

 In 2018, OSSE, in partnership with LEAs and IHEs in the greater Washington, DC area, developed the Dual Enrollment Consortium Program to promote increased equity and access to dual enrollment opportunities for District of Columbia public and public charter school students.

 The DC Dual Enrollment Consortium Program allows participating high school students to enroll in approved college courses at a postsecondary institution and potentially earn college and/or high school credit.
-OSSE is committed to providing high-quality dual enrollment opportunities for District students in public and public charter schools.
+Please review the information below for additional details about participation and timelines.

 Benefits of Dual Enrollment